Irving Literary Society (Cornell University): Later exercises

-Revival application 2014

-A group of Cornell University students made application in 2014 to revive The Irving.
-Its status as a recognized student organization was pending as of May 2014.

 Members' later careers

-After graduating from Cornell, a number of Irving member had careers reflecting the literary and oratorical activities of the Society.

-Harry Falkenau (1885), an early defender of Walt Whitman's poetry and one of Cornell's Chimes Masters, went on to a career as a music critic for the Chicago Herald and later as the owner of an antiquarian book shop in Chicago.
-Francis Whiting Halsey (1873), was a prolific journalist and author who wrote for The New York Times from 1880 to 1896 and served as its literary editor from 1892.
-Dewitt John Brigham (1870) was an editor and publisher at Cedar Rapids, Iowa.
-A member of the Republican Party, Brigham was appointed American Counsel at Aix-La-Chapelle.
-On his return to Iowa, he served as editor of the Midland Monthly prior to taking the position of State Librarian.
-Among his works of literature were The Youth of Old Age (1933), awarded outstanding contribution by an Iowa author in 1934.
+After graduating from Cornell, many Irving members had careers reflecting the literary and oratorical activities of the society.
+Harry Falkenau (1885), an early defender of Walt Whitman's poetry, went on to a career as a music critic for the Chicago Herald and later as the owner of an antiquarian book shop in Chicago.
+Francis Whiting Halsey (1873) was a prolific journalist and author who wrote for The New York Times from 1880 to 1896 and served as its literary editor from 1892.
+Dewitt John Brigham (1870) was the editor of the Midland Monthly, the Iowa State Librarian, the American Counsel at Aix-La-Chapelle, and an author who wrote The Youth of Old Age (1933), awarded outstanding contribution by an Iowa author in 1934.